-- (4) Regulation: This policy and procedure is underpinned by the: - a.
+(4) Regulation: This policy and procedure is underpinned by the:

+- a.
 Higher Education Standards Framework (Threshold Standards) 2021; - b.
 VET Quality Framework; - c.
 Australian Qualifications Framework (AQF); - d.
 Education Services for Overseas Students Act 2000 (ESOS Act); - e.
 ELICOS Standards 2018; and - f.
-National Standards for Foundation Programs. - (5) To provide quality learning experiences to students, the University may enter a formal arrangement with a third party provider through a written agreement for the purpose of: - a. whole or partial teaching delivery of the award and non-award higher and vocational education course or unit; - b. articulation agreements facilitating pathways from a third-party provider into the University's accredited award and non-award higher and vocational education courses; - c. delivering educational and student support services; - d. the recruitment of prospective students; and - e. transnational delivery of the University's award and non-award higher and vocational education.
+National Standards for Foundation Programs.

+(5) To provide quality learning experiences to students, the University may enter a formal arrangement with a third party provider through a written agreement for the purpose of:

+- a. whole or partial teaching delivery of the award and non-award higher and vocational education course or unit; - b. articulation agreements facilitating pathways from a third-party provider into the University's accredited award and non-award higher and vocational education courses; - c. delivering educational and student support services; - d. the recruitment of prospective students; - e. transnational delivery of the University's award and non-award higher and vocational education; and - f. delivery of Higher Degree by Research (HDR) courses undertaken in partnership with other organisations, including other universities and research institutions.

-- (6) The following services do not meet the definition of a third party for the purposes of this policy: - a. hiring lecturers, trainers and/or assessors as contractors; - b. engaging the services of a third party for facilitating the advertising of the University's courses; and - c. engaging workplace supervisors who contribute to supplementary evidence collection. - (7) The University formalises arrangements for third party delivery and systematically monitors activity by: - a. undertaking rigorous and evidence-based processes of due diligence, risk analysis and contingency planning prior to entering a third party arrangement; - b. ensuring all procurement activity complies with the processes in accordance with the University's governance framework on contracting external goods and services; - c. considering third party arrangements in the context of requirements for accrediting and licencing bodies, relevant funding agreements and legislative requirements; - d. ensuring the partnership aligns with the strategic plan of the University; and - e. assessing, monitoring and reviewing the suitability of a third-party provider to provide quality student experiences and outcomes.
+- (6) The following services do not meet the definition of a third party for the purposes of this policy: - a. hiring lecturers, trainers and/or assessors as contractors; - b. engaging the services of a third party for facilitating the advertising of the University's courses; and - c. engaging workplace supervisors who contribute to supplementary evidence collection.

+(7) The University formalises arrangements for third party delivery and systematically monitors activity by:

+- a. undertaking rigorous and evidence-based processes of due diligence, risk analysis and contingency planning prior to entering a third party arrangement; - b. ensuring all procurement activity complies with the processes in accordance with the University's governance framework on contracting external goods and services; - c. considering third party arrangements in the context of requirements for accrediting and licencing bodies, relevant funding agreements and legislative requirements; - d. ensuring the partnership aligns with the strategic plan of the University; and - e. assessing, monitoring and reviewing the suitability of a third-party provider to provide quality student experiences and outcomes.